Dansby Swanson Player Props: Cubs vs. Dodgers

 Dansby Swanson At The Plate

-- Swanson leads Chicago with an OBP of .467 this season while batting .400 with five walks and 10 runs scored.

-- Among qualified hitters, he ranks fourth in batting average, while his on-base percentage ranks 11th and he is 86th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 14th, his on-base percentage ranks 30th, and he is 111th in the league in slugging.

-- In four games this year, Swanson has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven games this season, with multiple runs three times.
+- Swanson has driven in a run in four games this season (36.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.